adrianlim/1000gs/README.md

 1000gs
 ======

-Originated from Elliot Jay Stocks.
+Originated from <a href src="http://elliotjaystocks.com/">Elliot Jay Stocks</a>.

-The idea is to use a number that is easy to deal with when dealing with Responsive Web Design.
+The idea is to use a number that is easy to deal with for Responsive Web Design.

+Elliot came up with the magical 1000.

-I've altered the original PSD file, feel free to change it to your own needs.
+I've made a few adjustments to the original PSD file.

+<a href src="http://elliotjaystocks.com/blog/a-better-photoshop-grid-for-responsive-web-design/">Original source</a>